 Maybe that has something to do with why having sons was considered more desirable than having daughters.
 And why it says giving birth to a girl makes a woman “unclean” for twice as long as when she gives birth to a boy.
 Speaking of reproductive uncleanness, the Bible says everyone has to shun women and treat them as “unclean” about half the time (during and after their periods).
 Menstruation apparently makes God angry.
 (So why did he design women that way?)

 Judah thought his daughter-in-law should be executed when he heard that she had engaged in prostitution, even though he had just had sex with a prostitute1 himself, and he didn’t seem to think he had done anything wrong.2 In the Gospel of John, a woman is caught in the act of adultery and brought out to be stoned to death, as the law commanded.
 But for some reason they didn’t bring out her partner in crime to be stoned too, even though the law also said the man had to be stoned to death.

 Biblical gender roles

 The Bible claims that women were made for the purpose of serving men.
 It also says they were then cursed so that men would always rule over them.
 And it uses the Eve origin story to justify subjugating women.
 It says women aren’t allowed to speak at church, or to teach, or to be in any position of authority.
 It suggests that women don’t make good leaders, any more than children do.
-Only one queen ever reigned over the kingdom of Israel, and she’s portrayed as a bad one.
+The kingdom of Israel never had a female ruler, and only one queen ever reigned over the kingdom of Judah.
+And she’s portrayed as a bad one.